 So those are the two main reasons for having some kind of a dust collection system in your woodworking shop.
 Now, let’s answer one last question before I give you some final tips.

-Why Should You Look for a Quiet Dust Collector?
+Why Go for a Quiet Dust Collector?

 Even if you’ve never done a woodworking project before, assume that a workshop will be filled with all sorts of noises.
 So, why would having a loud dust collector be an issue?